Bosch-0/Project-Muggle/README.md

 ## Goal / timeline
 Establish design foundations for Bitcoin Core over the next 6 months (as of October 2020).
 Below are methods I am emplyoing to acheive this goal.

-## Establish Bitcoin Core design system
+## Establish a Bitcoin Core design system
 A design system has many definitions.
 But, I am quite fond of the Nielsen Norman Group's definition below:

 > Design Systems—also known as 'pattern libraries' or 'component  libraries'—promote quality, consistent UX design across products; and  expedite the work of designers, developers, and anyone else working on a  website, application, or any digital design.